 Geological wireframe models were generated from the entire borehole database (boreholes and RC holes) in Datamine Studio 3.
 All data was used for the variography.
 Grade estimation was by Ordinary Kriging.
 In addition to the estimation of Ni, Pt, Pd, Rh, Au, Co and Cu, density was also estimated for each model cell.
-Block sizes for the resource model were at 50 x 50 x 2.5 metres for poorly informed areas, 25 x 25 x 2.5 metres for moderately informed areas and 12.5 x 12.5 x 2.5 metres for well-informed areas.
+Block sizes for the resource model were at 50 x 50 x 2.5 metres for poorly informed areas, 25 x 25 x 2.5 metres for moderately informed areas and 12.5 x 12.5 x 2.5 metres for well informed areas.
 Grade cut-offs used for the Mineral Resources were 0.16% Ni for MMZ and PCMZ (open-pit) and 0.30% Ni for MMZ and PCMZ (underground).

 The underground and open-pit Mineral Resources were based on the 2016 and 2019 Mineral Resource models respectively, which were created on-mine and internally reviewed.
 An external audit was undertaken by MSA in March 2019 to review the open-pit Mineral Resource estimate.
 No fatal flaws or critical issues were identified.
-There were, however, some issues necessary to implement as well as some continuous improvement items which have since been addressed.